JDanielRod/Incident-Response-Scenario1/README.md

 ## 🔍 **Objective: Find Brute Force and Create Sentinel Scheduled Query Rule**
 Implement a **Sentinel Scheduled Query Rule** using KQL in Log Analytics to detect when the same remote IP address fails to log in to the same Azure VM 50+ times within a 5-hour period.

-NOTE: This project was done in the [Cyber Range](http://joshmadakor.tech/cyber-range) and simulates an enterprise environment.
+NOTE: This project was done in the [Cyber Range](http://joshmadakor.tech/cyber-range) which simulates an enterprise environment.
 ---

 ### **Step 1: Create Alert Rule**